 For more than 50 years, UNICEF has been a world leader in immunizations, partnering closely with the US government and others to reach and save the world's most vulnerable children from devastating diseases.
-In 2015, UNICEF procured 2.8 billion doses of vaccines for 95 countries.
-These activities reached 45 percent of the world's children under the age of five, and included facilitating the delivery of 296 million doses of measles vaccine and 1.6 billion doses of the oral polio vaccine.
+In 2017, UNICEF procured 2.5 billion doses of vaccines for over 100 countries, reaching nearly half of the world's children under the age of five.
+This included support to vaccinate 176 million children against measles between 2014-2017.